 Once you want to share content, it becomes easier to become more familiar with Instagram.
 But to save you real-time experimenting, here are some content creation hacks that you can share with your brand today.

-Try Googling any keyword related to your brand, your business, niche, and your audience’s interests.
+Try Googling any keyword related to your brand, business, niche, and audience’s interests.
 For example, if you are a business coach, you are likely interested in successful mindsets.
 Try Googling “mindset habits” and see all the search results that come up.
 These are all personal ideas for you to when people share content on Instagram.

 A Chrome extension called Keywords Everywhere can share entire digital lists of relevant keywords related to a search.
 These keywords are all great starting points for when people share content.